 Events & Conference Services (ECS) has a number of 12 passenger vans available for student use.
 More information about this service can be found at http://pryzbyla.cua.edu/eventplanning/requests/van.cfm.

 For trips where a ECS van is not available CU has rental agreements setup with Wheaton Nextcar.
 You can rent all sizes of vehicles at drastically discounted rates.
-More information can be found at http://activities.catholic.edu/sorc/finance-guide/car-rental-rates.html.
+More information can be found in the Finance Guide section of the SORC under "Car Rentals and Traffic Violations" at http://activities.catholic.edu/sorc/finance-guide/.

 Starting a New Student Organization